Jonah Gadjovich: San Jose Sharks

 On October 7, 2021, Gadjovich was claimed off waivers by the San Jose Sharks.
 Upon claiming him, Sharks general manager Doug Wilson praised him as a "skater who can use his size to his advantage."
 Gadjovich was subsequently named to their NHL roster and made his debut against the Boston Bruins on October 24, 2021.
 During that game, he tallied his first NHL point, an assist, on Jasper Weatherby's goal in an eventual 4–3 loss to the Bruins.
 His first goal came on February 27, 2022, in a 3–1 victory over the Seattle Kraken.
 He re-signed to a one-year contract on August 29, 2022.

+Florida Panthers

+Leaving the Sharks organization after two seasons, Gadjovich initially signed a one-year AHL deal with the Charlotte Checkers on July 2, 2023.
+Approaching the 2023–24 season, Gadjovich accepted an invitation to attend the affiliated Florida Panthers training camp.
+Remaining with the team through pre-season and before making an appearance with the Checkers, Gadjovich was signed to a one-year, $810,000 contract with the Panthers on October 17, 2023.
+Gadjovich made his season debut with the Checkers before he was recalled and made his Florida Panthers debut in a 2–1 victory over the Anaheim Ducks on November 17, 2023.

+On March 7, 2024, Gadjovich was signed to a two-year contract extension by the Panthers.
+In his first season with the Panthers, Gadjovich won the Stanley Cup in 2024.
+He played 39 regular season games but did not dress in the playoffs.
+Florida requested Gadjovich's name be included on the Stanley Cup for spending the whole season with the team.

 International play

 Gadjovich was selected to the Team Canada's under-20 team for the 2018 World Junior Championships in Buffalo, New York, winning gold.
 He was named a player of the game for scoring two goals against Slovakia.